igrangel/RDF-Py-Examples/README.md

 3) Standard Ontology in the Turtle format.

 ## Code Style
 It is highly recommended to use [VS Code](https://code.visualstudio.com/) as a code editor for Python development working on this project along with the extension, called `Python`.
 It automatically fetches linting from the library `pylint` helping to develop the code uniformaly.
+[Here](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) you can check out the best practices of Python coding that we are following as well.

 ## License
 MIT License.
 Copyright (c) 2017 i40-Tools.